tianer2820/FRC-Operation-Based-System/README.md

 Finally, the `Context` object.
 This object gives some useful information on the current situation, such as time, delta time since last run, teleop mode or auto mode, etc. More will be added in the future.

 ### Priority and Ownership
 The priority and ownership system is introduced to prevent conflicts between operations.
-When two different operations tries to control one subsystem at the same time, strange things can happen (like motor shaking like crazy).
+When two different operations tries to control one subsystem at the same time, strange things can happen (motor shaking like crazy).

 This system will not prevent you from doing anything, but provides a good rule to follow which can make your code safer.